-The coordinate reference system is latitude/longitude
+The coordinate reference system is longitude/latitude and theWGS84 datum.

-(version 10).
+An "ESRI personal geodatabase" is a MS Access file that can be opened in ArcGIS.
 One of its advantages, compared to a shapefile, is that it can store non-latin characters (e.g. Cyrillic and Chinese characters).
 You can also query the (attribute) data in Access or via ODBC.

 Some files have been compressed and grouped in ZIP files.
 You can use programs such as 7-zip to decompress and ungroup these files.
 This dataset is freely available for academic use and other non-commercial use.
 Redistribution, or commercial use is not allowed without prior permission.